 SWOOP began as a dream and then turned into reality all thanks to the faculty of the Mayborn School of Journalism.
-Championed by Dr. Sheri Broyles, an Advertising professor and department chair, SWOOP opened in August 2011 with 17 charter members, a newly hired director and no name.
+Championed by Dr. Sheri Broyles, SWOOP opened in August 2011 with 17 charter members, a newly hired director, and no name.

 With the UNT eagle in mind, the nameless agency became SWOOP and thanks to one of our fellow SWOOPer alumnus, Matt Jordan, SWOOP now stands for “Students Working On Our Profession”.